 Following are the coursework concentrations to consider while pursuing academics in data science:

 Concentrations in bachelor’s degree:

-Programming language: students are taught programming languages like C++ and Java. in C++ classes students are given an overview of the language and the study of computing data.
+Programming language: Students are taught programming languages like C++ and Java. in C++ classes students are given an overview of the language and the study of computing data.
 Java introduces students to computer java programming and teaches how computer programming can aid in solving problems

-Concentrations in Master’s Degree:
+Concentrations in the Master’s Degree:

 Research design and Questionnaire formulation: the main topics covered are data analysis applications and data analysis design.
 Data analysis application classes cover the decision making concepts and related role of big data.
 Students learn about gathering data, interpreting results and presenting relevant findings.
 In data analysis design classes, students learn about quantitative research methods and associated statistical techniques that are used in data analysis.

-Data storage and retrieval: two basic courses for data storage and retrieval are database design and management and database systems engineering.
-In database design and management students explore the theoretical foundations and practical applications of database systems, including design, use, creation and management.
+Data storage and retrieval: Two basic courses for data storage and retrieval are database design and management and database systems engineering.
+In database design and management, students explore the theoretical foundations and practical applications of database systems, including design, use, creation and management.
 Students also learn about database languages like MYSQL and PHP.
 In database systems engineering students study the core concepts of database systems including relational data model, query languages and distributed data systems.

 Computational Techniques: students learn about machine learning and statistical processing under this concentration.
 In machine learn, students are taught its fundamentals including algorithm development, clustering and development of machine learning programs.
 In statistical processing, students study statistical processing algorithms and programming structures.
 Students are also taught to use data analysis software packages to manipulate large data sets.